solidpayorg/gitmark/CRYPTO.md

 ![image](https://github.com/solidpayorg/gitmark/assets/65864/a06152fc-a7f5-4a99-a75f-4471e16ea173)

+`version 0.0.2`

+This page describes the on-chain primitives and mappings used in gitmark [SCHEMA](./SCHEMA.md)

 # Gitmark Transitions: Bridging Blockchain and Git

 Gitmark transitions offer a novel approach to embedding on-chain commitments within the blockchain, enabling a seamless capture of changes from one transaction to another.
 This methodology leverages a unique process termed as a **"tweaked spend to self"** to modify a transaction's output (TXO), enriching it with additional data while ensuring the original asset holder retains ownership.